 Drive along Maine’s rugged rocky coast, and you can see everything from lush green Arcadia National Park—home to kayaking and hiking trails—to charming harbors filled with fishing boats and colorful buoys.
 The town of Portland has great shopping and fabulous dining, too.
 Best Eats: This may just be the world’s best location for whole steamed lobsters.
 (We suspect the locals keep the best one’s in the area.)
 They’re fresh as can be and served with corn on the cob and drawn butter.
 Where to Get It: Bayley’s Lobster Pound in Scarborough has everything you want for a lobster dinner— outdoor tables on a deck, overlooking the water, and perfectly cooked lobsters, lobster rolls, steamers, and mussels.
-Make sure you stop believing these 10 popular travel tips that are no longer true.

 In the summer months, “The Cape” is Boston’s “beach house,” and a gorgeous string of golden-hued sands line up along the frothy Atlantic.
 Sure, the streets are crowded, but—from the Adirondack chairs to the seersucker and the miniature golf—this is preppy New England summer at its best.
 Best Eats: Fried seafood shacks serve up everything from crispy shrimp platters to fresh oysters, but we always reach for the whole-bellied clams first.
 Where to Get It: You can’t beat Kream ‘N Kone in West Dennis for nostalgia.
 It’s super casual, there’s counter service, and the plates come piled high with shocking amounts of fried seafood, French, fries, and onion rings.
 Plan your next family trip to one of these 15 best summer vacation spots in the U.S.